 Co-Founder and Executive Director, Education

-In 2008, Michael co-authored the award-winning Disrupting Class: How Disruptive Innovation Will Change the Way the World Learns with Harvard Business School Professor Clayton M. Christensen and Curtis W. Johnson.
+Michael is the coauthor of the recently published book Blended: Using Disruptive Innovation to Improve Schools, with Heather Staker.
+Blended is a practical field guide for designing and implementing blended learning in K-12 schools.
+The book is the followup to the award-winning Disrupting Class: How Disruptive Innovation Will Change the Way the World Learns, which Michael coauthored in 2008 with Harvard Business School Professor Clayton M. Christensen and Curtis W. Johnson.
 Newsweek cited the book 14th on its list of “Fifty Books for Our Times.”
 Michael has written several white papers about blended learning and is coeditor with Frederick Hess of the book Private Enterprise and Public Education.
 He has also written articles for numerous publications including Forbes, The Washington Post, The Economist, The Huffington Post, and Education Week.

 He testifies regularly at state legislative sessions and is a frequent keynote speaker at education conferences and planning sessions around the U.S. Tech&Learning magazine named him to its list of the 100 most important people in the creation and advancement of the use of technology in education.
 Michael was also selected as a 2014 Eisenhower Fellow to study innovation in education in Vietnam and Korea.